rhyannonjoy/api-docs-glossary/docs/tools-techniques.md

 ## dev branch

-**Definition**: short for "development" branch - a version of the repository actively undergoing development, separate from the published `main` branch
+**Definition**: version control concept; short for "development" branch - a version of the repository actively undergoing development, separate from the published `main` branch

 **Purpose**: provides a testing ground for documentation changes before publishing; users can stage many updates,